Event types in H.E.S.S.: a combined analysis for different telescope types and energy ranges

 \section{Conclusions}

-In this work, we present the development of an event types analysis in the context of H.E.S.S.
-The presence of both monoscopic and stereoscopic trigger and reconstruction strategies required a definition based on pre-reconstruction parameters, different from the usual definition used in Fermi-LAT.
-For that reason, three event types (\texttt{Type M}, \texttt{Type B}, and \texttt{Type A}) were defined using individual Hillas parameters as shown in Table~\ref{tab:cuts}.
-In addition, new improvements were introduced, including the monoscopic improvements presented in~\cite{Unbehaun:2025skr}, the time-based cleaning for CT5 presented in~\cite{Celic:2025wyp}, and further improvements to the stereoscopic configurations, which enable a robust combination of CT5 data with data from small telescopes with improved gamma/hadron separation.
+We presented the development of an event type analysis in the context of H.E.S.S.
+The monoscopic and stereoscopic trigger and reconstruction strategies required a definition based on pre-reconstruction parameters, different from the usual definition used in Fermi-LAT.
+Three event types (\texttt{Type M}, \texttt{Type B}, and \texttt{Type A}) were therefore defined using individual Hillas parameters, as shown in Table~\ref{tab:cuts}.
+In addition, new improvements were introduced, including the monoscopic improvements presented in~\cite{Unbehaun:2025skr}, the time-based cleaning for CT5 presented in~\cite{Celic:2025wyp}, and further improvements to the stereoscopic configurations, which enable a robust combination of CT5 data with data from small telescopes with improved gamma-hadron separation.

 The performance of the new analysis configurations was estimated and compared to the standard \texttt{HAP} configurations, \texttt{Mono} and \texttt{Stereo}.
-An effective area which is maximized for the whole energy range was found for \texttt{Event types}, in contrast to \texttt{Mono} and \texttt{Stereo}, which focus on energies below and above $E \sim 150 \, \rm{GeV}$, respectively.
-The improved strategies for gamma/hadron separation led to a larger signal retention and stronger background suppression.
-An improved energy threshold is obtained due to a size-dependent BDT cut~\citep{Unbehaun:2025skr} and time-based image cleaning~\citep{Celic:2025wyp}.
-For the monoscopic configurations (\texttt{Mono++} and \texttt{Type M}), significantly improved angular and energy resolutions are found.
-For angular reconstruction, the main improvement comes from an NN designed to reconstruct the orientation of the image~\citep{Unbehaun:2025skr}.
-For energy resolution, on the other hand, the main improvement comes from time-sensitive images, which can contribute to breaking the degeneracy between the energy and impact parameter~\citep{Unbehaun:2025skr}.
+An effective area that successfully covers the whole energy range was found for \texttt{Event types}, in contrast to \texttt{Mono} and \texttt{Stereo}, which focus on energies below and above $E \sim 150 \, \rm{GeV}$, respectively.
+The improved strategies for gamma-hadron separation led to a higher signal retention and stronger background suppression.
+An improved energy threshold was obtained due to a size-dependent BDT cut~\citep{Unbehaun:2025skr} and time-based image cleaning~\citep{Celic:2025wyp}.
+For the monoscopic configurations (\texttt{Mono++} and \texttt{Type M}), significantly improved angular and energy resolutions were found.
+For the angular reconstruction, the main improvement comes from an NN designed to reconstruct the orientation of the image~\citep{Unbehaun:2025skr}.
+For the energy resolution, on the other hand, the main improvement comes from time-sensitive images, which can contribute to breaking the degeneracy between the energy and impact parameter~\citep{Unbehaun:2025skr}.